-- DIFFICULTY 2 per dot size of weapon EFFECT The warrior may draw a weapon as a free action. - LIMITATIONS The warrior must have a free hand or hands as required to wield the weapon.
+DIFFICULTY 2 per dot size of weapon LIMITATIONS The warrior must have a free hand or hands as required to wield the weapon.
 Each version of this trick works for a single class of weapon (swords, or axes or knives for instance).